 OptumRx likewise claims that its “utilization management edits are tightly aligned with Centers for Disease Control (CDC) prescribing guidelines.”

 The foregoing assurances of fostering “safe use of opioids” consistent with the CDC Guideline are false.
-The PBM Defendants’ utilization management criteria – to this day and despite all their talk – fall far short of meeting the CDC Guideline.
-As one news outlet described it, “[o]ne overlooked culprit worsening the epidemic, however, comes straight from our health care system: pharmacy benefit managers, or PBMs.
-To improve their bottom line, they’re blocking access to prescriptions that can help prevent overdoses.”

 In sum, because PBMs are the intermediary between drug manufacturers, pharmacies, and ultimately patients, these companies influence everything from pharmacy reimbursements, to what drugs are covered under formularies.
 In these ways, the PBMs drive which drugs enter the marketplace.
 Their fingerprints are on nearly every opioid prescription filled and they profit in myriad ways on every pill.